Daimler CEO cautiously optimistic about China

-DETROIT, USA (Reuters) - Daimler Chief Executive Dieter Zetsche said on Monday recent market turbulence in China, the world’s largest car market, had not impacted demand for Mercedes-Benz luxury cars.
+DETROIT, USA, Jan 11 (Reuters) - Daimler Chief Executive Dieter Zetsche said on Monday recent market turbulence in China, the world’s largest car market, had not impacted demand for Mercedes-Benz luxury cars.

 “November was a strong month.
 December it looks like a growth month as well...
 We don’t see any negative impact in our showroom, just the opposite,” Zetsche told reporters at the Detroit Auto Show.